 Otherwise, you’ll end up paying sky-high interest, sending precious money to your creditors that could be used to bolster your retirement account instead.

-If your score could use a boost, check out “7 Ways to Boost Your Credit Score Fast.”
+If your score could use some TLC, check out “7 Ways to Boost Your Credit Score Fast.”

 7. Being a chicken when it comes to investments